Bramley, Surrey: Churches

 There are two churches, one Roman Catholic, and the Anglican Holy Trinity Church.
 The Catholic Church of St Thomas More was designed by Richard C. Hosford and opened in April 1959.

 Events and other amenities

 Bramley Library, in the High Street, was made available to borrowers in November 1965, although the official opening ceremony did not take place until January the following year.

+Annual Christian drama productions take place at the Wintershall estate, including a Christmas nativity play, established in 1990.

 The village fête is held in May each year on Gosden Common, and the village Bonfire in November is a huge local event.

 The village has been twinned with Rhens, in Germany since 1986.

 Localities

 Four named localities cover the south of Bramley: Birtley Green, Thorncombe Street, Grafham and Smithbrook.

 Birtley Green

 Birtley Green Hamlet, separated by a 100 m green buffer to its north, consists of Birtley Green Nursing Home, three listed buildings that form Birtley Courtyard and ten houses, three of which are listed buildings.
 The A281 road passes through the hamlet after passing through Bramley.
 Birtley Brook is a small linear woodland brook to its south that flows into the Cranleigh Waters, a tributary of the River Wey.

 Charles Smith purchased a site from Elizabeth Street of Birtley House in 1848.
 His son William established a brewery in Bramley High Street before 1865.
 This continued in operation until 1923, when the brewery chimney was demolished.
 His other son Richard established a foundry in Bramley High Street which lasted until the early 1960s and is now the site of Bramley Motors.